microsoft/OpenTypeDesignVariationAxisTags/Proposals/ProposalSummary.md

 it may be useful for applications to select an axis value programmatically.]

 **UI recommendations:** [Provide any recommendations regarding how this axis should be handled in application user interfaces.
-In particular, indicate if an axis should generally remain hidden (that is, the axis should be flagged in a font 'fvar' table with the HIDDEN_AXIS flag), or should only be presented in certain scenarios or for certain kinds of users.]
+See the Guidance file for details on what information is and isn't expected.]

 **Additional information:** [Provide any additional information that may be needed or helpful for implementers to understand how the axis should be used.]